 Thus, the Bank has elaborated and uses its own methodology for calculating its economic value potential changes due to changing interest rates levels.
-The Bank monthly calculates the change of its economic value as a result of implementing certain sudden changes in the interest rates - standard shocks - of a size established by the NBR.
-The standard shock is of 200 base points in both directions (increase / decrease), regardless of the currency.
+The Bank monthly calculates the change of its economic value as a result of implementing certain sudden changes in the interest rates - standard shocks - of 200 base points in both directions (increase / decrease), regardless of the currency.